NishanBandara/myApp/Readme.md

-thsis is the readme file
+this is the readme file

+Nishan